 Cyber Attacks and Stock Market Activity

-We study how financial markets react to unexpected corporate security breaches both in the short- and in the long-term.
-The main results show that daily excess returns drop, trading volume increases, and liquidity deteriorates upon the public disclosure of first-time corporate hacking events.
-The evidence suggests that trading volume increases due to selling pressure.
-In addition, the empirical analysis demonstrates that security breaches affect firms' policies in the long-run, up to five years after the public announcement of a security breach.
-These results are consistent with the hypothesis that security breaches represent unexpected negative shocks to firms' reputation, which lead investors to react regardless of the economic fundamentals.
+I study how financial markets react to unexpected corporate security breaches in the short and the long-term.
+The main results show that daily excess returns drop, trading volume increases due to selling pressure, and liquidity deteriorates upon the public disclosure of first-time corporate hacking events.
+The evidence from the search frequency in Google suggests that such short-lived market reaction is due to increasing investors’ attention.
+Cyber attacks affect firms’ policies in the long run, up to five years after the security breach announcement.
+These results are consistent with the hypothesis that security breaches represent unexpected negative shocks to firms’ reputations.

 JEL Classification: G14, G32, G11

 Suggested Citation: Suggested Citation